Leprechaun817/clio/python/readme.md

     cmd_parser = parser.add_cmd(name, callback, "helptext")

 This method returns an `ArgParser` instance associated with the new command.
 You can register flags and options on this sub-parser using the methods listed above.
-(Note that you do not need to call `parse()` on the sub-parser instance - calling `parse()` on the root parser is sufficient.)
+(Note that you do not need to call `parse()` on the command parser instance - calling `parse()` on the root parser is sufficient.)

 Commands support an automatic `--help` flag and an automatic `help <cmd>` command.

-The supplied callback function will be called if the command is found by the parser.
+The supplied callback function will be called if the command is present.
 This callback should accept the command's sub-parser instance as its sole argument.

 Other command-related methods are: